EdvardHR/LaTeX-Academic-Paper_Template/README.md

 3. \input{file2}

-This way, it is easy to change the order of the different files or section, as each section is a layer of its own.
+This way, it is easy to change the order of the different files or sections, as each section is a layer of its own.
 This also imporves the workability when cooparating on a project as one easly can exlude the section one works with to avoid any issues from others.

 This also imporves troubleshooting abilities as it is easier to controll each segment on its own.